Facebook woos Madison Ave in pre-IPO mobile push

-NEW YORK/SAN FRANCISCO Facebook has unveiled new ways for businesses to reach its 845 million users directly across all devices, including mobile, as it races toward a multibillion dollar IPO.
+NEW YORK/SAN FRANCISCO Facebook unveiled new ways for businesses to plug their brands, including to mobile users for the first time, allowing them reach its 845 million users directly across all devices as it races toward a multibillion dollar IPO.

-With new "Premium on Facebook" ads, marketers can expand their reach on the social network by paying for a video, a coupon or other message to appear on the homepages of Facebook users, on the log-out screen and even within users' newsfeeds.
-Until now the newsfeed had been free of paid marketing messages.

-"Our vision for marketing is that it is as good as any of the content you and I see on our newsfeed from a friend or family member," Facebook Vice President of Global Marketing Solutions Carolyn Everson told roughly 1,000 guests in the auditorium of Manhattan's American Museum of Natural History on Wednesday.
+With new "Premium on Facebook" features, advertisers can even get messages directly onto users' newsfeeds on both computers and mobile devices, giving them a presence on valuable Internet real estate at the risk of alienating users with intrusive ads.

 "Premium and mobile ads will help Facebook generate more revenue, particularly from big brand advertisers like Wal-Mart and Macy's," said eMarketer analyst Debra Williamson.
 "Premium will enable advertisers to have a broader reach on Facebook, but they will have to pay for that."